CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 ## Rendering with React

 Remember how annoying it was to manage the DOM yourself in [week 8](https://codeyourfuture.github.io/syllabus-master/js-core-2/week-08/lesson.html)?
 The "vanilla" JavaScript apis for updating the DOM are quite long and difficult to remember.
-React makes this easier by instead of manipulating each DOM element itself, you give React a "description" of the DOM that you want and it will  for you.
+React makes this easier by instead of manipulating each DOM element itself.
+You give React a "description" of the DOM that you want and it will  update the DOM for you.
 React "abstracts" away the management of the DOM.

 Let's take a look at an example.
-We are going to walk through how to render a `<div>` and the text "Hello World" within it.
+We are going to walk through how to render a `<div>` with the text "Hello World" within it.

 First, lets recap how we could do this using "vanilla" JS ([interactive version](http://jsbin.com/motorexehu/edit?html,output)):